Many Warts Amanita polypyramis

 - Poison Symptoms:

-- HIGHLY TOXIC, MAY BE FATAL IF EATEN!
+- May be fatal if eaten.
 Poisonous through ingestion.
 (Poison part: mushroom).
 Symptoms: Apparently little has been documented on this specific species, but it is expected to produce symptoms similar to other Amanita species: nausea, vomiting, dizziness, abdominal pains, etc. Symptoms occur 30 minutes to several hours after ingesting.
+Liver and kidney failure can occur.

 - Poison Toxic Principle: